amalsunny-cloud/NoteFlow-ReactNative/README.md

    ## 📄 License

       This project is created for educational and evaluation purposes.
-      All rights reserved © 2025 Amal.
+      All rights reserved © 2025 Amal Sunny.